Definition:

 - Monitoring traffic through the site.

-Depending on the nature of the websites they manage, webmasters usually know scripting languages such as ColdFusion, JavaScript, JSP, .NET, Perl, PHP and Ruby.
+Depending on the nature of the web sites they manage, webmasters often know scripting languages such as ColdFusion, JavaScript, JSP, .NET, Perl, PHP and Ruby.
 Knowledge may also be required to know how to configure web servers, such as Apache HTTP (Apache) or Internet Information Services (IIS), and to be a server administrator.
 Most server roles should however be supervised by the IT administrator.
 Among the fundamental responsibilities of a webmaster, may include the regulation and management of the access rights of the different users of a website or content management system.
 Introducing content can be part of one of the many functions of a webmaster, although creating you doesn’t have to be included.